docker-archive/mta_java_workshop/README.md

 ### <a name="task2.2"></a> Task 2.2: Building the Web App and Database Images

 As a first step, we'll containerize the application without changing existing code to test the concept of migrating the application to a container architecture.
 We'll do this by building the application from the source code and deploying it in the same application server used in production.
 The code for containerizing the application can be found in the [task_2](./task_2) directory.
-Additionally, I'll configure and deploy the database.
+Additionally, we'll configure and deploy the database.

 Docker simplifies containerization with a Dockerfile, which is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using `docker image build` users can create an automated build that executes several command-line instructions in succession.